MuhammadUmerKhan/RecoVista-AI-Powered-Recommendation-Engine/README.md

-# Content-Based, Collaborative, and Hybrid Recommendation System
+# Content-Based and Collaborative Recommendation System

 Welcome to the Recommendation System project!
-This tool leverages content-based filtering, collaborative filtering, and hybrid approaches to provide personalized course recommendations based on various factors.
+This tool leverages content-based and collaborative filtering approaches to provide personalized course recommendations based on various factors.

 ## Table of Contents
 - [Overview](#overview)